Steven Kwan Preview, Player Props: Guardians vs. Twins

-Steven Kwan -- with a slugging percentage of .256 in his past 10 games (including zero home runs) -- will be in action for the Cleveland Guardians against the Minnesota Twins, with Kenta Maeda on the hill, on August 28 at 7:40 PM ET.
+On Tuesday, Steven Kwan (hitting .205 in his past 10 games) and the Cleveland Guardians face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+First pitch is at 7:40 PM ET.

 Steven Kwan Game Info & Props vs. the Twins